opensearch-project/project-website/_posts/2024-10-17-query-insights.md

   }
   ```

-This request signals to store daily top N query data in your local index, allowing for extended historical analysis.
+This request will store daily top N query data in your local index, allowing for extended historical analysis.

-### How query insights can benefit you
+### How Query Insights can benefit you

-Whether you’re running a small cluster or managing a large-scale search platform, Query Insights can help you maintain optimal performance.
+Whether you're running a small cluster or managing a large-scale search platform, Query Insights can help you maintain optimal performance.
 By leveraging the detailed insights provided by this tool, you can:

 * **Proactively manage performance:** With real-time visibility into query execution, you can identify and address potential performance issues before they impact your users.